MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md

          *C:\\Program Files \(x86\)\\Microsoft SDKs\\Windows\\v7.1\\Bin\\NETFX 4.0 Tools\\mage.exe*

-2. Optionally, obtain a code signing certificate.
+2. (Optional) Obtain a code signing certificate.
 This is a certificate that is issued by a certification authority, and will enable you to sign the application in such a way that end users can see that the application is published by the expected provider and, for example, not by a phisher.

     1. If you do not already have a code signing certificate, you will have to obtain one from one of the certification authorities.
 For a list of certification authorities, see [Microsoft Technet](http://go.microsoft.com/fwlink/?LinkId=262163).